jmilet/jmilet.github.io/_posts/2014-05-20-00-rabbitmq-basics.markdown

 ## Installation

-Just go to the RabbitMQ Download page and look for the binary tar file.
+Just go to the RabbitMQ download page and look for the binary tar file.

 For example: